Laf111/CEMU-Batch-Framework/README.md

 ## Recommendations:

+I recommend to stay in the defined CEMU versions range (versions that i have checked) but you don't really risk much to try newer versions (all manipulations on xml files in BatchFw use the least restrictive XPath requests possible and must therefore work even if the settings.xml file is reorganized)

 **Do not clone the repository because GitHub will format all files from ANSI to UTF-8 and it might break silentlty some scripts** : use the last released version (i also recommend to skip release candidate versions which are not fully validated).